ReinhardVA/Mission-Dont-Die/README.md

 # Mission-Dont-Die

-> A top-down shooter made for Brackeys Game Jam 2025 — with a malfunctioning gun mechanic that keeps you on your toes!
+> A top-down shooter made for Brackeys Game Jam 2025 — with a Buff-Debuff System that keeps you on your toes.

 __Game Link__: https://reinhardva.itch.io/mission-dont-die